-This institute will not be offered during fall 2020.
-Future offerings will be announced in the CET Newsletter.
+This institute will be offered again during spring 2022.
+Registration will be announced in the CET Newsletter.

-- Designing effective courses, assignments, and assessments to meet learning objectives
+Module 3 – Aligning assessments to learning objectives

 Module 5 – Inclusive principles and course policies

 Module 6 – Active learning

 Module 7 – Student-instructor interaction

 This institute may not be offered again, depending on demonstrated demand.

 Questions about this institute can be directed to Bob Sweeney (email@example.com).